-Enjoy garlicky local eats, garlic-inspired crafts, family-friendly music, and take-home garlic plants at the Long Island Garlic Festival at Garden of Eve in Riverhead.
+Enjoy garlicky local eats, garlic-inspired crafts, family-friendly music, and take-home garlic plants at the Long Island Garlic Festival.
+This year Waterdrinker Family Farm has taken over hosting duties.

 Visit Long Island's petting zoos before they close for the winter.

-Take a fall family hay ride and pick apples and pumpkins too.
+Take a fall family hay ride and pick apples and pumpkins.
 Photo by Kristen Markel

 Climb aboard a seasonal hayride.